ssahoo41/correction_scheme/tutorials/quick_start.md

 ![](assets/2024-12-18-15-09-34.png)

-1. First, load your DFT output energies
+1. First, load your DFT output energies onto your system
-2.

-In order to use the correction scheme workflow
+2. import the package as `import correction_scheme as corr_scheme`
+3. Change the path to the energies to your relative path from the folder in which you are using the package
+4. Call on package.predict_with_best_model()
+5. use the output of the function as the corrected DFT energies